Göttingen State and University Library

 The Göttingen State and University Library (Niedersächsische Staats- und Universitätsbibliothek Göttingen or SUB Göttingen) is the library for Göttingen University as well as for the Göttingen Academy of Sciences and is the state library for the German State of Lower Saxony.
 One of the largest German academic libraries, it has numerous national as well as international projects in librarianship and in the provision of research infrastructure services.
 In the year 2002, the SUB Göttingen won the German Library of the Year (Bibliothek des Jahres) award.
-Its current director is Wolfram Horstmann.
+The directors are Thomas Kaufmann, Bela Gipp (Scientific Director) and Kathrin Brannemann (Administrative Director).

 The library works under a dispersed system, with six branch libraries located in various academic departments, supplementing the central collection housed in the Central Library (construction completed in 1992) on the main campus and the Historical Library Building in downtown.
 The Historical Building holds manuscripts, rare books, maps, and a significant history-of-science collection and works in its special collections.
 In addition, its original core, the SS.
 Peter and Paul's Church, Göttingen, has been made into an exhibition and lecture center through adaptive reuse and reconstruction.

 As of December 2016, the SUB Göttingen holds some 8 million media units, among which are 5.9 million volumes, 1.6 million microforms, 50,000 licensed electronic journals as well as 126,000 further digital media, 327,000 maps and more than 14,000 manuscripts, 3,100 incunabula and 400 Nachlässe (literary remains).
 It possesses a Gutenberg Bible (one of only four perfect vellum copies known to exist).